-As a result, on-water recreation, including a designated swimming and beach area at Maddock Park, will remain open until Seqwater finalises the new project timeline.
+As a result, on-water recreation, including a designated swimming and beach area, will remain open until Seqwater finalises the new project timeline.

 Once the new timeline for the project is finalised Seqwater will host a community event at the newly renovated wetlands area to update the local community.